‘I don’t want people to fear him’: Mother of Abilene fast food restaurant employee who threw ice at customer speaks out on son’s diagnosis - NewsBreak

 “It’s unacceptable behavior, and as Ethan’s mom I love him unconditionally – as any mother would their child,” Misty bargained.
 “I know you do not have a complete picture of who he is as a person.
 I have and I will do everything I can to help him.”

 Misty said she sought help for her son Monday, wanting others to know that she will not stop there.
-She said she wishes she could get in touch with the customer, to be able to hug her and apologize on behalf of Ethan.Herbicide chemical linked to cancer found in majority of urine samples in CDC study
+She said she wishes she could get in touch with the customer, to be able to hug her and apologize on behalf of Ethan.Crime Reports: 14+ incidents and arrests in Abilene involved domestic violence this weekend

 Long John Silver’s issued a statement Monday, reading in part: